meco-group/campd/docs_src/guide/core_concepts.md

 # Core Concepts

+## What the model learns

+The model is trained to denoise random Gaussian noise into a valid trajectory given an environment context (e.g. obstacle positions and sizes).
+At inference time, starting from pure noise, the denoising network iteratively refines a trajectory over a fixed number of diffusion steps until it produces a plausible motion plan conditioned on the specific scene.

+Context (obstacles, constraints, etc.) is encoded by an optional context encoder and injected into the denoising network at each step.
+This allows the model to generate diverse, multi-modal trajectory distributions rather than a single deterministic plan.

+## Software Architecture

 CAMPD is built around a flexible, modular architecture designed to separate the definition of physical components from their configuration and instantiation.

 ## Registry System